Quilting Color Schemes for the Modern Quilter

 You could use as many different hues as you like, but to keep it simpler, it might be best to stick to about 3 to maybe 4 hues to keep that harmonious feel.

-Let’s take a look at a few beautiful examples.
+Let’s take a look at a few beautiful examples of analogous quilting color schemes.

 All the Hearts by Polkadot Chair